Lime Ice Cream

 No to using all cream because, like I said above, most people don’t like the mouthfeel of ice cream recipes using all cream, and no to using all milk.
 I don’t think that would even churn properly and form ice cream.
 I could be wrong about that, but I don’t think you’d end up with actual ice cream.

-The 2 cups of heavy cream + 1 whole of whole milk = 184 grams of fat.
-Using 3 cups of half-and-half would come out to 83 grams of fat.
+The 2 cups of heavy cream + 1 cup of whole milk = 184 grams of fat.
+Using 3 cups of half-and-half would result in 83 grams of fat.
 Definitely not enough!

 If you’re short on heavy cream and/or milk and need to sub in some half-and-half, that’s fine.
 But keep in mind that less fat means less creamy ice cream.